Ibong Adarna

-Ibong Adarna, also known as The Adarna Bird, is an early 19th century Filipino epic poem that centers around a magical bird of the same name.
-During the Spanish era, the longer form of the story's title was Corrido at Buhay na Pinagdaanan ng Tatlong Prinsipeng Magcacapatid na anac ni Haring Fernando at ni Reyna Valeriana sa Cahariang Berbanya ("Corrido and Life Lived by the Three Princes, children of King Fernando and Queen Valeriana in the Kingdom of Berbania").
+Ibong Adarna (also known in English as The Adarna Bird), is an early 19th century Filipino epic poem that centers around a magical bird of the same name.
+During the Spanish era, the story was anonymously published with the title of Corrido at Buhay na Pinagdaanan ng Tatlong Prinsipeng Magcacapatid na anac ni Haring Fernando at ni Reyna Valeriana sa Cahariang Berbanya.
 Some researchers suggest that the tale may have been influenced by similar European stories.

 The narrative focuses on the lives of King Fernando, Queen Valeriana, and their three sons: Don Pedro, Diego, and Juan.
 Upon learning of their father's incurable illness, the three princes embark on a quest to find the legendary Adarna bird, whose healing powers can save their father.
 The prince who successfully brings back the bird will inherit the throne.

 While the story is commonly attributed to the Tagalog poet José de la Cruz or "Huseng Sisiw," the actual authorship remains unproven.
 Contrary to popular belief, Ibong Adarna was not brought to the Philippines by Miguel López de Legazpi, as was the case with other European stories.
-According to Eulogio Balan Rodriguez, assistant director of the National Library in 1893, the tale is of Pre-Spanish origin and represents indigenous Philippine literature.
+According to Eulogio B. Rodriguez, assistant director of the National Library in 1933, the tale is of Pre-Spanish origin and represents indigenous Philippine literature.
 However, it does bear some influences from 19th-century European romances, which infuse it with a medieval chivalry atmosphere.
 It holds a comparable status, or possibly even parallels, with the Arabian Nights' Entertainments, a book included in the reading materials of both public and private schools.

 Ibong Adarna is included in the curriculum for Junior High School students and Grade 7 students in the Philippines.